nikolayk812/genai-go/10-functions/README.md

 # 10-functions

-Contains an example of using functions in a Testcontainerized Ollama language model.
+Contains an example of using functions in a containerized Ollama language model.

 ## Libraries Involved